 - Peterborough

 Examines environmental issues and conflicts in developing countries, applying a critical political ecology perspective to a range of current topics, including oil production, biodiversity conservation, and resource conflicts.
 There is also a special focus on agriculture and food systems.
-Prerequisite: GDST-IDST 2000Y or ERST-POST 2100H or ERST-CAST 2520H or POST 2200Y.
-Excludes ERST-IDST-POST 3601Y.
+Prerequisite: ERST-POST 2100H, ERST-CAST 2520H, GDST 2000Y (IDST 2000Y), or POST 2200Y.
+Equivalent to IDST 3602H.

 Cross-listed: ERST-3602H, POST-3602H, GDST-3602H